EMERGENCIES - Dial 911

 The mission of the Salem County Prosecutor’s Office is to create and preserve an environment of safety and security for the citizens of the County.
 To accomplish this broad-based mission, certain task-oriented goals, both traditional and non-traditional, have been adopted to provide a framework within which office business is conducted.
 Primary among these goals are the following:

-- To identify the law enforcement and prosecutorial needs in a changing environment and to promulgate initiatives to meet those changing needs
+- To identify law enforcement and prosecutorial needs in a changing environment and to promulgate initiatives to meet those changing needs.

 - To fulfill a public-sector leadership role in the community by forming cooperative partnerships with other agencies, public officials, community leaders, and business leaders in an effort to improve the quality of life for the people of Salem County.